Interface IterableOfProtosUsingCorrespondence<M extends Message>

 Checks that none of the actual elements correspond to the given element.

-• Method Detail
+• Method Details

 • displayingDiffsPairedBy

-IterableOfProtosUsingCorrespondence<M> displayingDiffsPairedBy(Function<? super M,?> keyFunction)
+IterableOfProtosUsingCorrespondence<M> displayingDiffsPairedBy(Function<? super M, ?> keyFunction)

 Specifies a way to pair up unexpected and missing elements in the message when an assertion fails.
 For example: